 Remember to get up and around at least 15 minutes after eating.
 (See Tip Number 1).
-If you stay inactive, you may fall asleep after meals, which can lead to insomnia at night and more problems with drowsiness the next day.
+If you stay inactive, you may fall asleep after meals, leading to insomnia at night, and more problems with drowsiness might cause insomnia and more drowsiness problems the next day.

 7. Avoid Caffeine

 Coffee, tea, and cola are short-term solutions for sleepiness.
 If you feel lethargic after a meal, drinking coffee or a cola won’t perk you up drinking coffee, or cola won't perk you up if you feel sluggish.